RxSwiftCommunity/RxSwiftExt/Readme.md

 Installation
 ===========

-RxSwiftExt now requires Swift 3 and RxSwift 3.0.0 or later.
+RxSwiftExt requires Swift 3 and RxSwift 3.0 or later.
 If your project is running on Swift 2.x, please use version `1.2` of the library.

 #### CocoaPods